JMongol/twilio-test-toolkit/README.md

 You can also use other CallScope methods (e.g. *has_say?* and similar.)

-The press method has a few caveats worth knowing.
+The *press* method has a few caveats worth knowing.
 It's only callable once per gather - when you call it, TTT will immediately POST to the gather's action.
-There is no way to simulate pressing buttons slowly, and you don't really need to do this anyways - Twilio doesn't care. *press* simply fills out the value of params[:Digits] and POSTs that to your method.
+There is no way to simulate pressing buttons slowly, and you don't really need to do this anyways - Twilio doesn't care and just passes them all at once. *press* simply fills out the value of params[:Digits] and POSTs that to your method, just like Twilio does.

 Although you can technically pass whatever you want to *press*, in practice Twilio only sends digits and #.
 Still it's probably a good idea to test garbage data in this parameter with your actions, so TTT doesn't get in your way if you want to call press with "UNICORNSANDPONIES" as a parameter.